Montgomery County, PA Property Division Lawyer

 Of all the decisions that need to be made during a divorce, dividing up property can be one of the worst.
 No matter what circumstances you face, pursuing fair property division is vital for ensuring a better future for you and your children.
 By doing so, you will have the best chance at moving forward and protecting your rights, well-being, and chance at a fulfilling life.

-With a call to the Law Offices of Sheryl R. Rentz at (866) 290-9292, you can receive a no-cost consultation on your rights from a Pennsylvania divorce property division lawyer.
-The information you gain concerning your unique case will help you avoid the mistakes that many uninformed divorcees make concerning their property.
+With a call to the Law Offices of Sheryl R. Rentz, P.C., at (610) 645-0100, you can receive a no-cost consultation with a Montgomery County property division lawyer.
+Our advice concerning your unique case may help you avoid mistakes that many people make during a divorce.

 Understanding Equitable Distribution in Pennsylvania

 Pennsylvania is an equitable distribution state, but what does this mean for your divorce?
 Firstly, "equitable" means fair, not even.
 So property will not necessarily be split 50%-50% between you and your ex.
 Judges will take several factors into consideration when making decisions on what will be done with property, including the marriage length, the age of the spouses, the sources and amount of income, any previous marriages, the current property values, a reasonable standard of living, taxes, how dividing up the property will affect the children, and more.

 Gathering evidence and having clear goals will help you find success in your case and preserve the property that is most important to you.